dabbitz/devops-case-baykar/README_EN.md

 MongoDB Atlas
 ```

-Also, a backup of MongoDB Atlas data is taken daily and automatically:
+MongoDB Atlas data is also backed up automatically on a daily basis:

 ```text
 MongoDB Atlas